 Symptoms of tonsillitis can vary somewhat among individuals but generally include sore throat and swollen tonsils.
 Infection of the tonsils by a virus or bacteria may result in the formation of visible white colored patches or pockets of pus on the tonsils.
 This can lead to a bad taste in the mouth and bad breath.

-Other symptoms may include pain with swallowing, difficulty swallowing, ...more symptoms »
+Other symptoms may include pain ...more symptoms »

 Treatment of tonsillitis begins with preventing the spread of the virus or bacterium that can cause it.
 Prevention measures include avoiding contact with people who have tonsillitis.
-Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 ...more treatments »
+Preventive measures also include covering your mouth and nose with your elbow or a tissue when you sneeze or cough and washing hands frequently with soap and water for at least 15 seconds.
+It is also ...more treatments »

 Misdiagnosing tonsillitis is possible because the symptoms of tonsillitis can mimic other diseases, such as influenza, cold, mononucleosis, pharyngitis, pharyngitis, lymphoma, and upper respiratory infection. ...more misdiagnosis »